forestryio/gatsby-starter-forestry/src/pages/about-the-demo.md

 2. [Sign up for a Forestry account](https://app.forestry.io/signup)
 3. Click the **Add Site** button, connect to your Git provider, and select the repo you just forked to begin the import process.

-Alternatively, you can have Forestry copy and import this project for your with our [quick start](https://app.forestry.io/quick-start?repo=forestryio/gatsby-starter-forestry&branch=master&engine=gatsby).
+Alternatively, you can have Forestry copy and import this project for your with our [quick importer](https://app.forestry.io/quick-start?repo=forestryio/gatsby-starter-forestry&branch=master&engine=gatsby).

 ## About Forestry

 Forestry is a content management UI for static sites.
-Forestry currently supports Hugo, Jekyll, VuePress, and Gatsby, with support for more static site generators planned.
+Forestry currently works with any SSG, as long as your content is stored in Markdown, YAML or JSON files.

 Forestry works by importing your static site from a cloud Git provider like GitHub, GitLab, or Bitbucket.
-You can then use our WYSIWYG and front matter UI to edit your markdown content and data files.
+You can then use our WYSIWYG and front matter UI to edit your Markdown content and data files.
 When you save your content, Forestry creates a commit and pushes it back to your Git provider.
 This capability allows Forestry to be used alongside other workflows a team may be using to edit their static sites.

 [Learn more at Forestry.io »](https://forestry.io)